 The exhibits, as well as the audio tour, are extremely well done.
 Some of their exhibits are organized so that they present the palace in the exact way it looked when Henry VIII lied there, with tapestries, paintings, and furniture all from the correct time period on display.

-placed away from Henry's and Wolsey's, signifying a rift in their relationship
+After so many miscarriages, Katherine's throne is placed away from Henry's and Wolsey's, signifying a rift in their relationship |

 Yet there were other exhibits that told a story through strategically placed quotes, symbols, and illustrations.
 For example, there was a special exhibit on the early life of Henry VIII, with an emphasis on the three most important people in his life at the time, Katherine of Aragon (his first wife) and Cardinal Wolsey (his chief minister).
 Special wooden thrones were placed in each room to represent the three characters (with a description of them on the back of each), and as the story moved along through the different rooms the thrones changed positions in order to give a visual representation of their relationship towards each other as time passed.
 It was very well thought out, something new that I hadn’t seen before.
 It made me realize all of the thought that is put into a museum exhibit.